nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ### Highlights

 As languages differ quite a lot, here is a set of captures available to you when building a `highlights.scm` query.
-Note that your colorscheme needs to define (or link) these captures as highlight groups.
+Note that your color scheme needs to define (or link) these captures as highlight groups.

 #### Identifiers